osg-htc/docs/docs/data/install-hadoop-2-0-0.md

 Architecture
 ------------

+!!! note
-<span class="twiki-macro NOTE"></span> There are several important components to a storage element installation.
+    There are several important components to a storage element installation.
 Throughout this document, it will be stated which node the relevant installation instructions apply to.
 It can apply to one of the following:

 -   **Namenode**: You will have at least one namenode.
 The name node functions as the directory server and coordinator of the hadoop cluster.
-It houses all the meta-data for the hadoop cluster. <span class="twiki-macro RED"></span> The namenode and secondary namenode need to have a directory that they can both access on a shared filesystem so that they can exchange filesystem checkpoints. <span class="twiki-macro ENDCOLOR"></span>
+It houses all the meta-data for the hadoop cluster. %RED%The namenode and secondary namenode need to have a directory that they can both access on a shared filesystem so that they can exchange filesystem checkpoints.%ENDCOLOR%
 -   **Secondary Namenode**: This is a secondary machine that periodically merges updates to the HDFS file system back into the fsimage.
 This dramatically improves startup and restart times.
 -   **Datanode**: You will have many datanodes.
 Each data node stores large blocks of files to be stored on the hadoop cluster.
 -   **Client**: This is a documentation shorthand that refers to any machine with the hadoop client commands and [FUSE](http://fuse.sourceforge.net/) mount.
 Any machine that needs a FUSE mount to access data in a POSIX-like fashion will need this.